7w1/novelui/README.md

 # NovelUI
 a node-based user-interface for NovelAI

-## Installation
+## Installation (Windows, other platforms, you're on your own for now)
-1. Download source code.
+1. Download source code and extract to a folder.
-2. Install python.
+2. Install Python 3.
+3. Open command prompt in the folder with `main.py`.
-3. Run `pip install -r requirements.txt` (you'll need to install more than whats listed, i haven't finished making this yet).
+4. Run `pip install -r requirements.txt` in command prompt.
-4. Create a file called `.env` and add in the line `key='NOVELAI_TOKEN_HERE'`.
+5. Create a file called `.env` and add in the line `key='NOVELAI_TOKEN_HERE'`.
-5. Launch main.py
-6. If it crashes, run `pip install <package>` for all the missing stuff that aren't yet in the requirements file.
-You'll want to start the program from command prompt to see the error messages.
+6. Run `python3 main.py` in command prompt.
+7. Profit.
+Ask me on discord if you have any questions.

-## Usage
+## Usage - Probably missing a lot.
 The top bar has lists of nodes.
-- Each node has some inputs and an output
+- Each node has some inputs and an output, not all need to be filled.
+In the prompt builder every input/output (other than controlnet and img2img) has a default value.
-- Most should make sense, if you don't understand something spam me in a discord server somewhere.
-I'll write some actual documentation at a later date.
 - Scroll, or use the slider at the bottom, to zoom in and out.
 - Press and hold M and you can move around the screen with your mouse.
 - Arrow keys move around the scene.